-- Management of the Performance Horse Discussion about the behaviour of performance horses and the scientific advancements - Equine Performance Understand how performance horses are exercised and trained to meet specific demands of various disciplines.
+- Management of the Performance Horse Explore equine performance management practices and professional development, including how staffing and horse management can be developed through application of scientific and industry literature. - Equine Performance

+Understand how performance horses are exercised and trained to meet specific demands of various disciplines.